qlcchain/QWallet-Android/README.md

 * WiFi and VPN service usage record will be kept on the WinQ chain, which communicates with NEO chain via a dual-chain protocol.
 Users’ network services consumption has never been so transparent and secured.

-### New in version 1.1.8
+### New in version 1.1.9
 ------

-1. New fingerprint unlock wallet function；
+1. Progress towards full iOS compatibility；
-2. Performance improvements.
+2. Improve dApp compatibility across various Android versions.